5 Signs You May Have A Hearing Loss

 1. Your spouse, family and friends have started complaining that you can’t hear them.
 The people closest to you are most likely to notice your hearing loss first, so trust them.

-2. You find it difficult to converse on the phone, or to follow conversations in noisy environments or group situations.
+2. You find it difficult to converse on the phone, or to follow conversations in noisy environments or those involving more than 2 people.

 3. You frequently turn up the volume of the television or the radio, often to complaints from others that it’s too loud.